 -Facial Rashes – You might notice a rash around their mouth due to the excess drool irritating their sensitive skin.

 -Food Aversions – Depending on whether baby has started solids or not, you might notice they don’t have much of an appetite or don’t want to eat things they previously liked.
 Also, most nursing babies would prefer to nurse which is comforting, or prefer to eat food items that help soothe their gums.

 Other symptoms that are common include fevers, diarrhea, ear pain and runny nose.

--Teething Gel: Gels are great for short-term, temporarily relief.
+-Teething Gel: Gels are great for short-term, temporary relief.
 We personally used OraJel Night Time gel.

--Teething Necklaces – There are several brands out there that help. mama would need to wear this necklace when holding baby.
+–Baby Banana Brush – My 18-month-old still likes to use this because of the bristles.
+Plus they look super cute eating a tiny little banana!-Teething Necklaces – There are several brands out there that help. mama would need to wear this necklace when holding baby.